 When an asset is disposed of or decommissioned, the carrying amount of the asset is de-recognised in the Balance Sheet.
-This amount, net of any receipts from disposal, are accounted for as a gain or loss on disposal and taken to the Other Operating Expenditure line in the CIES.
-Any revaluation gains previously accounted for in the Revaluation Reserve are transferred to the Capital Adjustment Account.
+This amount, net of any receipts om disposal, are accounted for as a gain or loss on disposal and taken to the Other Operating expenditure line in the CIES.
+Any revaluation gains eviously accounted for in the Revaluation Reserve transferred to the Capital Adjustment Account.